terramate-io/terramate/docs/hcl-generation.md

 Each `generate_hcl` block requires a single label.
 This label is the filename of the generated code.

+Inside the `generate_hcl` block a `content` block is required.
+All code inside `content` is going to be used to generate the final code.

 Now lets jump to some examples.
 Lets generate backend and provider configurations for all stacks inside a project.